sbuss/pymarket/README.md

-# PyTrade
+# PyMarket

-PyTrade is a simple stock market engine, allowing a single stock to be traded.
+PyMarket is a simple stock market engine, allowing a single stock to be traded.
 Only limit orders are currently supported; orders cannot be cancelled.